 What causes muscle cramps?
-If you’ve ever experienced a muscle cramp before, then you know all too well how painful they can be.
+If you’ve ever experienced a muscle cramp, you know how painful it can be.
 Therefore, this is a question I know that you have asked yourself many times.
-Although no one knows what exactly causes muscle cramps, some contributing factors may hasten them.
+Although no one knows what causes muscle cramps, some contributing factors may hasten them.

 - HOMEOPATHIC RELIEF – Great option for those experiencing muscle pain, cramping or stiffness interrupting daily activities or keeping you up at night.
 Relieve your pain and discomfort for a better night’s sleep and a more productive tomorrow.
 Specially formulated to target pain, stiffness and cramping in legs, feet, back, hips and joints.
 Helps lessen discomfort in the fibrous tissues and muscle sheaths, especially for pains that are worse at night.